Skip to content

 13. Assessment and Feedback

-Generate rubrics, feedback templates, and self-assessment tools that help learners understand their own progress.
+Generate rubrics, formative assessment tools, feedback templates, and self-assessment frameworks that help learners understand their own progress..

 Part 3 - Level Up